 The FAST Act and Title 23 CFR § 450 also require FDOT to consider the concerns of and consult with federal land management agencies when developing the FTP.
-FDOT's Efficient Transportation Decision Making (ETDM) Environmental Technical Advisory Team (ETAT) facilitates intergovernmental interaction.
+FDOT's Environmental Technical Advisory Team (ETAT) facilitates intergovernmental interaction.
 It is a component of FDOT's Efficient Transportation Decision Making (ETDM) process.
-FDOT will coordinate with the federal land management agencies through the ETAT in its update to and development of the FTP.
+FDOT will coordinate with the federal land management agencies through the ETAT as it updates and develops the FTP.
 The ETAT includes the following state, federal, and local agencies and tribal governments: